-3.8 RESOURCE CAPTURE Menu Options
+3.9 RESOURCE CAPTURE Menu Options

-The RESOURCE CAPTURE menu only displays if a user flash memory or a disk is installed in the printer.
+The RESOURCE CAPTURE menu only displays Flash if only userflash is available or Disk if hard disk is installed in the printer.

 In the following an asterisk "" indicates the default factory value.
-The selected value for each of these options can be printed; see Printing the Menu Settings Page on page 10.
+The selected value for each of these options can be printed; see Printing the Menu Settings Page on page 11.